JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 the default memory allocator for many targets.
 It pre-allocates and holds onto the system memory to improve the allocation speed.

-To avoid that at the cost of performance, a couple of options are available:
+To avoid that at the cost of performance, a few options are available:

 * Switch the memory allocator from `mimalloc` to the system allocator.
 For that, set the `-Xallocator=std` compilation option in your Gradle build script.